MAYU75/MKPITS_Mayuri_Dhole_Java_Nov_2020/Core_Java_Practice/src/com/mkpits/java/README.md

 #### Program 588 Basic Core Java Program(TreeMapExToAddAndTraverseBooks.java)
 Write a program in java to add and traverse Books to map using TreeMap.

+#### Program 589 Basic Core Java Program(HashtableExToDemonstrateRemoveMethod.java)
+Write a program in java to demonstrate remove() method of Hashtable class.

+#### Program 590 Basic Core Java Program(HashtableExToDemonstrateGetOrDefaultMethod.java)
+Write a program in java to  demonstrate getOrDefault() method of Hashtable class.

+#### Program 591 Basic Core Java Program(HashtableExToDemonstratePutIfAbsentMethod.java)
+Write a program in java to demonstrate putIfAbsent() method of Hashtable class.

+#### Program 592 Basic Core Java Program(HashtableExToAddAndTraverseBooks.java)
+Write a program in java to add and traverse Books to map using Hashtable.